 Dr. Toby Rollo holds a PhD in Political Science from the University of Toronto.
 He has recently been awarded a Postdoctoral Fellowship by the Canadian Social Sciences and Humanities Research Council to be held at the University of British Columbia from 2016 to 2018.

-His published work on these issues includes “Mandates of the State: Canadian Sovereignty, Democracy, and Indigenous Claims,” in the Canadian Journal of Law and Jurisprudence; a co-authored book chapter, “Setter Colonialism and the Consolidation of Canada in the Twentieth Century,” in The Routledge Handbook of the History of Settler Colonialism; and “Democracy, Agency, and Radical Children’s Geographies,” in The Practice of Freedom: Anarchism, Geography, and the Spirit of Revolt Volume 3“.
+Dr. Rollo’s published work on these issues includes “Everyday Deeds: Protest, Silence, and Exit in Deliberative Systems” in Political Theory (forthcoming); “Feral Children: Settler Colonialism, Progress, and the Figure of the Child” in Settler Colonial Studies; “Mandates of the State: Canadian Sovereignty, Democracy, and Indigenous Claims” in the Canadian Journal of Law and Jurisprudence; a co-authored book chapter, “Setter Colonialism and the Consolidation of Canada in the Twentieth Century,” in The Routledge Handbook of the History of Settler Colonialism (forthcoming); and “Democracy, Agency, and Radical Children’s Geographies,” in The Practice of Freedom: Anarchism, Geography, and the Spirit of Revolt Volume 3” (forthcoming).

 Find out more about the research here.